-Chelsea’s appearances as concerto soloist have included the Ft.
-Worth Symphony under the baton of Barry Douglas, the Torun Symphony in Poland, the Midwest Young Artists Symphony in Chicago, and the Connecticut Virtuosi Chamber Orchestra.
-Other solo performances have taken her to Aspen, Colorado’s Harris Concert Hall, Chicago’s Millennium Park, and the Ishikawa Concert Hall in Japan.
-Chelsea’s radio appearances have included National Public Radio’s “From the Top” and New York Classical Music Radio Station WQXR’s “Young Artist Showcase”, at the age of eight.
+Chelsea’s appearances as concerto pianist have included the Ft.
+Worth symphony under the baton of Maestro Barry Douglas, the Torun Symphony in Poland, the Midwest Young Artists Symphony in Chicago, and the Connecticut Virtuosi Chamber Orchestra.
+Having debuted as a pianist with the Tianjin Symphony Orchestra at age nine, she returned in 2018 as vocal soloist under the baton of Maestro Tang Muhai.

-Rachmaninoff Elegy by Chelsea Guo, "From the Top" #297, Nov., 2014
+Rachmaninoff Elegy by 13 yr old Chelsea Guo, "From the Top" #297, Nov., 2014